Matt402NE/repository-starter-kit/github/instructions/coding-style-solution.instructions.md

 ## Naming Conventions
 - Use `Proper Case` for solution name.
 - The name of the solution is normally `{Full Solution Name} .NET Solution`

+## Solution Folder Structure
+Each application (`Console App`, `Blazor App`, `Web API`, eg.) should use Microsoft's recommended best practices.
+Each application type is unique and there isn't a common folder structure between them.

+Each application should have its own folder under the `/src/` folder.

+- `/src/` — Main application and class library projects
+- `/tests/` — Unit and integration tests
+- `/docs/` — Architecture, standards, and agent guidance
+- `/build/` — CI/CD scripts and configuration

 # References
 - Context by Microsoft for [What are solutions and projects in Visual Studio?](](https://learn.microsoft.com/en-us/visualstudio/ide/solutions-and-projects-in-visual-studio?view=vs-2022))